Corona Virus – Information for Tourism Businesses

 Sign-up to our regular industry newsletter to get the latest updates.

 The Scottish Government’s FIND BUSINESS SUPPORT web page is the best starting point if you are looking for the most up-to-date national information & guidance.
 From a single point, the website will guide you through to find the right information applicable to your business or industry.

 The Discretionary Business Hardship Fund

-Local Authorities will invite applications for a discretionary business hardship fund – with payments of up to £1500 – will support some businesses that remain open but are directly impacted by the restrictions, including those in the direct supply chains of firms that must close.
+Local Authorities are managing applications for a discretionary business hardship fund – with payments of up to £1500 to support some businesses that remain open but are directly impacted by the restrictions, including those in the direct supply chains of firms that must close.